ng-learn-org/workshop/README.md

     git checkout -f step-3

  If you get "Karma is not a task" or "Karma is not found".
-Please execute "npm install grunt-karma --save-dev" on the terminal.
+Please execute "npm install" on the terminal.
+If that does not work, please use "npm install grunt-karma --save-dev"

  **AC:** As a User, when I open myStore home page, then I should see the phrase "Welcome to the AngularJS World, {{fullName}}".